 The Trust is classified as a Qualified Settlement Fund pursuant to the Internal Revenue Code and Regulations thereunder (the Code).
 In general, a Qualified Settlement Fund is subject to federal income taxes based on modified gross income, as defined by the Code.
-For the year ended December 31, 2018, the Trust did not incur any federal income tax liability.
-During the period from April 10, 2018 through December 31, 2018 the Trust generated a net operating loss of \$4,773,000.
+For the years ended December 31, 2019 and 2018, the Trust did not incur any federal income tax liability.
+During the year ended December 31, 2019 and the period from April 10, 2018 (inception) through December 31, 2018 the Trust generated a net operating loss of approximately \$1,700,000 and \$4,773,000, respectively.
 As disclosed in Note 2 to the special-purpose financial statements, the Trust does not record a provision for (or benefit from) deferred taxes.
 Accordingly, there is no provision for a deferred tax asset associated with net operating losses.